-Raw materials is inventory waiting to be used in the manufacturing process, work in process are partially manufactured goods, finished goods are inventory held for sale, and merchandise are items purchased for resale.
+Raw materials is inventory waiting to be used in the manufacturing process, work in process are partially manufactured goods, finished goods are inventory held for sale, and merchandise is products and goods the business has purchased and holds for resale.

 Beginning inventory is the goods unsold at the start of the accounting period, and ending inventory is the goods unsold at the end of the accounting period.